-7.1.
-Rugby AU:

-- 7.1.1. acknowledges that a PRB may engage a range of health practitioners to assist with maintaining Player health and well-being, but may also face limitations to the number of health practitioners it may engage; - 7.1.2. acknowledges that there is a core group of persons who work in a PRB's medical and health staff, and are responsible for delivering an appropriate level of medical care to its Players which must comply with Rugby AU's Group Medical Policies; and - 7.1.3. will engage a person to be the Rugby AU Chief Medical Officer who is responsible for the development, implementation monitoring and management of medical policies for Rugby AU, PRBs and Rugby in Australia, who has achieved the qualifications required by Article 1.2 of Schedule 2 (Core medical and health staff).

-7.2.1. engage different persons to fill each of the following roles (each of which is described in Schedule 2 (Core medical and health staff)):
+- 7.1.
+Rugby AU: - 7.1.1. acknowledges that a PRB may engage a range of health practitioners to assist with maintaining Player health and well-being, but may also face limitations to the number of health practitioners it may engage; - 7.1.2. acknowledges that there is a core group of persons who work in a PRB's medical and health staff, and are responsible for delivering an appropriate level of medical care to its Players which must comply with Rugby AU's Group Medical Policies; and - 7.1.3. will engage a person to be the Rugby AU Chief Medical Officer who is responsible for the development, implementation monitoring and management of medical policies for Rugby AU, PRBs and Rugby in Australia, who has achieved the qualifications required by Article 1.3 of Schedule 2 (Core medical and health staff). - 7.2.
+PRBs will: - 7.2.1. engage different persons to fill each of the following roles (each of which is described in Schedule 2 (Core medical and health staff)), ensuring they do not currently have a coaching, team management or other administration (including being a member of the Board) role within the PRB: